cloudera-labs/hive-sre/docs/addressing_missing_directories.md

 Choosing to run these commands across ALL candidates POST upgrade can take a significant amount of time.
 Missing directories are only an issue when user try to access them, so creating a system down/unavailable to repair tables that may never be accessed is a waste of time.
 Knowing the scope of the issue is important and working with the users to educate them on reconciling their tables could save a lot of time and allow you to turn-over the system asap.

+**Pros**
+* Cleans up the Hive Metastore and the filesystem by bringing them back into sync.
+* Can be run adhoc by users with the right permissions on tables they find have issues.
+* Doesn't create 'trash' on the filesystem.

+**Cons**
+* Time consuming.
+Each command will vary based on the number of partitions to reconcile.
+Some large tables can take several minutes to reconcile.
+* Puts load on the system while running, so be cautious about running this during peak usage times and on large tables with a lot of partitions.

 **Build the Hive SQL MSCK Commands**

 ```bash
 grep  '^|' loc_scan_missing_dirs.md | awk -F'|' '{print $5}' | grep '^ MSCK' >  hive_msck.sql
 ```